masterSKO/masterSKO/README.md

 - 🔍 **Jobify** – A full-featured job portal built in Java with login/auth, job search, and recruiter dashboards.
 - ⚽ **Shivendra Football Quiz** – A football-themed interactive quiz game with lifelines and difficulty levels.
-- 🏫 **Student Management System** – A CRUD-based student tracker using Java and JDBC (coming soon 👀).
+- 🏫 **Student Management System** – A CRUD-based student tracker using Java and JDBC .

 Explore my repositories to see these in action!